contrastsecurity/developer.contrastsecurity.com/docs/learn-security/index.md

 Threat modeling is a means of looking at an application to determine what data it has, how it is exposed, and what can go wrong.
 Thread models should start with automation to establish a scope and can then be paired with brainstorming to expand upon the automated model.

 Threat modeling deals most often with custom code and middleware.

+## Things you should not do

+Security is expansive and security fits into everything.
+Attacks often change and many attacks, while interesting, are not relevant to your application.
+Do not start with a vague or broad scope unrelated to things you are working on.
+Rather than aiming to "learn security," leverage automated tools to hone in what security means in your context and branch out from there.

+Developers receive more benefit from defensive security, to build secure applications, rather than offensive security, of learning about attacks.

+One simple way to establish this focus is to ask, "what am I defending and what am I defending it from."